mbaniadam/simple-ufw-ip-blocker/README.md

-# Simple IP blocker in UFW Firewall
+# Simple IP blocker for UFW Firewall
 ## Blocking IP addresses in the UFW firewall based on the valid days entered in the script.